Lawn bowls at the 2022 Commonwealth Games

-Lawn bowls was among the sports contested at the 2022 Commonwealth Games, held in Birmingham, England.
-This was the twenty-first staging of lawn bowls at the Commonwealth Games having featured in every Games bar 1966, and the third staging within England specifically.
+Lawn bowls at the 2022 Commonwealth Games was the 21st appearance of Lawn bowls at the Commonwealth Games. the lawn bowls competition at the 2022 Commonwealth Games was held in Birmingham, England.
+This was the twenty-first edition having featured in every Games bar 1966, and the third staging within England specifically.

 The competition was scheduled to take place between 29 July and 6 August 2022, spread across eleven events (including three parasport events).

 Schedule

 The competition schedule was as follows: